stride3d/stride-website/posts/2023-11-10-investigating-spirv-for-the-shader-system.md

 tags: ['.NET', 'Shaders']
 ---

-In this first part of a new series of blog posts, we will learn more about Stride's shader system, its limitations and how to make it better thanks to a very useful shader language called SPIR-V!
-This will be the first step in implementing a new and better shader system.
+In this first part of a new series of blog posts, we will learn more about Stride's shader system, its limitations and how to make it better thanks to a very useful shader language called SPIR-V. This will be the first step in implementing a new and better shader system.

 ---